ianonavy/passweb/README.md

 else's computer!)
 No, I will not implement some hacky thing that lets you enter your PGP passphrase on some public computer.
 You should never do that.

+## Features

+* HTTPS
+* CSRF protection on login
+* Very simple UI
+* Run it yourself
+* Gives you the option to change the login password without having to type a new one
+  - the threat model here is you're logging in on a public computer, and you can't assume the computer does not have a keylogger
+  - the threat model also assumes that they're not using screen capture software because otherwise how would you even see the password

 ## Install

     git clone